 Aside from the plague column, two of the most recognizable buildings are the old town hall, which has a tower with an ornate clock face, and a house that escaped the fires and floods of the centuries with its renaissance appearance intact.
 Called the House of the Two Knights, it has an elegant and ornate carved stone façade above preserved stone arches.
 (Visitors should note that the Litomysl Tourist Information Center is in the Old Town Hall.)

-Tip: One of the most popular shops on the square is Chocco Caffe, which offers truffles in a variety of flavors, from the creative ‘dark chocolate and Absinthe’ to the tamer ‘milk chocolate and walnut.’
+ⓘ TIP: Visit Chocco Caffe, one of the most popular shops on the square.
+They sell truffles in a variety of flavors, from the creative “dark chocolate and Absinthe” to the tamer “milk chocolate and walnut.”

 Special thanks to Czech Tourism for their guidance and assistance with arrangements.